magicdawn/esbuild-node-builtin/README.md

 ### esbuild-plugin-polyfill-node

-`esbuild-plugin-polyfill-node` a esbuild plugin, AND use browserify commonjs deps.
+`esbuild-plugin-polyfill-node` is a esbuild plugin.

-AND not tree-shakable
+- <del>AND use browserify commonjs deps.</del> AND not tree-shakable
+- UPDATE: 2023-07, it uses `@jspm/core`, same not well tree-shakable, e.g [path](https://github.com/jspm/jspm-core/blob/2.0.1/nodelibs/browser/path.js#L5-L19) these lines are side effects, and not tree-shakable

 e.g